top of page

 We will transport 3 bags for you, please ensure they are clearly labelled (tags provided in your Adventure Pack) and that you put them on the right truck!

-Walltown Quarry drop bag: this is the small disposable bag given to you at Registration.
+Walltown Quarry drop bag: this is the small disposable bag in your Adventure Pack.
 This is designed to hold a spare pair of socks, your favourite snack, some gels etc. No other bags will be accepted apart from the one we provide you.

 Hexham bag: this will meet you at the 44 mile mark and must weigh less than 5kg and be a max of 15L in size.
 This bag will be exposed to the elements so please ensure it is waterproof or that you pack your kit into dry bags inside your bag.
 This will then be transported from Hexham to the finish after you have used it, you will be directed where to put it at Hexham to ensure it is loaded onto the finish van.